-Currently, if a food service establishment is affected by fire, flooding, explosions, or other disaster that may create an imminent or substantial hazard, all food service operations must cease, and the report the disaster licensee must immediately to the local health department and request an evaluation of establishment to determine the effect of the disaster on its operation.
+Currently, if a food service establishment is affected by fire, flooding, accidents, explosions, or other disaster that may create an imminent or substantial hazard, all food service operations must cease, and the licensee must report the immediately to the local health department request an evaluation of the establishment to determine the effect of the disaster on its operation.
 Under the bill, the establishment would have to operation unless otherwise directed, and the licensee would have to report to the MDA Director the disaster and its effect on the operation of the establishment.
 The MDA could recognize emergency plans that, if being followed, would serve as a means to use temporary alternative procedures for continuity of operation.